POSH

 If your child seems distressed, ashamed, or scared

 Children often do not explain clearly in the first moment.
-They may only show fear, shame, shutdown, anger, or confusion.
+They may only show fear, shame, shutdown, anger, confusion, or panic about losing their device.

 Quick action if the risk feels active